Run Custom Tasks with a Project

 Return a single output argument.

-To create custom tasks, click Custom Tasks > Manage Custom Tasks in the Tools section of the project toolstrip tab.
+To create custom tasks, on the Project tab, click the down arrow to expand the Tools gallery.
+Under Project Checks, click Custom Tasks.
+In the Custom Task dialog box, click Manage.
 In the Manage Custom Tasks dialog box, click Add to open a new file with instructions that guide you to create a custom task with the correct function signature.

 A file dialog opens asking you to choose where to create the new custom task.
 The custom task must be saved on the MATLAB path to run.